 My favorite is trivia.
 “Where was Andy Warhol born?”
 Not exactly a kid’s question, but fun, nonetheless.There are other kinds of games too–including the “Crystal Ball,” the online version of the 8 ball.
 You ask a question and get blythe answers like “all signs point to yes.”…and the jokes.
 So many jokes.
 Just ask Google Home to tell you a joke, and you get one of hundreds of jokes, not so funny sometimes, but others, pretty good.
 An example just handed down from Google is “Why can’t you trust an Atom?”
 “Because they make up literally everything.”It will also be happy to sing you a ditty if you ask “Do you know the muffin man?”There are plenty of other games provided by third parties.
 One of my girls’ favorites is called “Akinator.”

 In both cases, they are a bit expensive, but the cool and convenience factor is worth it.
-At the basic level, you can control the bulbs from an app on your mobile phone.
+At the basic level, you can control the lights from an app on your mobile phone.
 You can turn them on and off, slowly bring up the lights over time…if you have a Google Home, you can just ask Google’s assistant to turn them on for you.
 Commands like “Turn on the light in Mary’s room” or “set the light in the living room to 50%” are fun to use.

 - By the way, you can do some really useful things with IFTTT and Google Home, for instance it can log things into a Google Spreadsheet for you such as keeping track of work hours.
 By the way again, IFTTT can also control smart outlets such as Wemo.
 Follow the link to see that it’s just a gadget that plugs into your existing wall outlets, but it can be controlled via your mobile phone, Google Home, and in fact, IFTTT.

 - Controlling a TV.
 That’s right, it’s great for controlling Netflix and chromecast compatible televisions for that matter.
 If you have a TV near the Google Home, it’s most useful.
 You can ask Google Home to put a certain video or photograph on the TV screen for you.

 - Getting facts.
 Google’s search engine has lots of facts and information.
 Things come up at dinner.
 Google knows the answers.
 “How far away is the moon from Earth?”
 “What’s the fastest land animal?”
 “What sound does a horse make?”
 (It answers that one with a sound!)
 Its also great for homework help.
 It can answer questions, but also help kids practice math problems, spelling words, and more.

 - Music.
 It is fantastic for music.
 I am amazed at how quickly it can pull up any song or type of music I can think of…and that my kids can think of.
 We’ve subscribed to YouTube Red (Google Home came with a six month free subscription) and so we’re getting tons of advertisement-free music.
 You may be wondering if there is any way to restrict the content on the Google Home so that the kids don’t hear anything “adult” on YouTube.
 In fact, there is a setting in Google Home called “YouTube Restricted Mode” which allows you to “Hide songs and videos that may contain inappropriate content.”